 And as if the little buggers weren’t inconsiderate enough, there are these other people in the world who call me on the phone, pull in front of me on the road, or stop to chat when I’m clearly making a beeline for whatever appointment, meeting, or errand I should have been at 2.7 minutes ago.

 I’m finally learning to surrender to this reality and pray for different eyes—the kind that recognize when “distractions” and “inconveniences” should be bigger priorities than my to-do list.

 Know what?
 Not once have I regretted letting my agenda slide in favor of showing care to another human being.
 I’d rather collapse into bed at night with fewer checkmarks on my Wunderlist than with a heart heavy with regret and self-recrimination.

 3. Sleep when sleep works best.

 I’ve never been a late-night person, but I’ve never been an early bird, either.
-In this busy season, however, I just don’t have the option of lazing in bed (and by “lazing” I mean still being horizontal past 7 a.m.).
-I also can’t sacrifice sleep on a regular basis, or I turn into Mama Bear – the peeved grizzly version.
+In this season of mothering and managing, I just don’t have the option of sleeping in.
+I also can’t sacrifice sleep on a regular basis, or I turn into Mama Bear—the peeved grizzly version.

-Thankfully, I made a discovery this month.
+I made a discovery this month.
 More of a happy accident, really.
 As busyness grew, I was wearing out earlier in the evenings.
 Instead of forcing myself to stay up until my normal bedtime, I had the brilliant idea of listening to my body and climbing into bed when I was tired.
+Who knew, right?